-"Sexuality education" in schools
+"Sexuality education "in schools

 Social norms and cultural expectations that exist in schools have a significant impact on forming attitudes toward sexuality education and understanding its importance, and vice-versa, public attitudes affect teaching/learning processes in schools related to sexuality education.
 The research has shown that schools need institutional support.
 Taboos and stereotypes that exist in the society form a significant barrier in the process of teaching sensitive topics associated with sexuality education in schools.
+Part of the society that believes youth sexuality education is less important sees more obstacles for its implementation in schools, including incompatibility with religion and cultural traditions, age of pupils, format of teaching, etc.

-Adolescents have heard a lot of myths about their physical development, bodily changes, effects of hormones on reproductive system, chronological maturity and its psychological manifestations school should replace these myths with age-appropriate information and medical knowledge.
+Adolescents have heard a lot of myths about their physical development, bodily changes, effects of hormones on reproductive system, chronological maturity and its psychological manifestations.
+School should replace these myths with age-appropriate information and medical knowledge.
 Despite the role of family, schools have a bigger responsibility and educational institutions should guide and facilitate formation of correct attitudes toward sexuality education among adolescents.
 They should ensure development of relevant skills and competencies.